 Who are the NMR?

-Where does my £12 go?
+Where does my £35 go?

 When the NFSUK decided to run the national mobility register it’s secondary objective was to help its members by providing an income to them which wasn’t reliant on government funding.
-Since the change in management of the NFSUK back in 2014, we have since the closure of several shopmobility sites, including sites in large cities where the service need was great.
+Since the change in management of the NFSUK back in 2014, we have seen the closure of several shopmobility sites, including sites in large cities where the service need was great.

 This has troubled us and we are constantly searching for ways to help our membership support themselves financially.
-Your £12 is part of helping that happen.
+Your £35 is part of helping that happen.

-What do I get for my £12?
+What do I get for my £35?

 I have registered and my vehicle has been stolen.
 Now, what do I do?

 If you have had your vehicle stolen you will need to contact your local police in the first instance and report your vehicle as stolen.
 You can inform the police that your vehicle details are held on the NMR site and give them our web address www.nmr.org.
 You can also give them your unique number which is written on the top left of the letter we send out with your label.